tlevine/www.thomaslevine.com/content/!/higher-power-error-statistics/index.md

 ## Sums of shapes
 Let's say we have a bunch of numbers, represented by the tick marks towards the bottom the fancy interactive plot drawing thingy below.
-Next, we chose some other number, represented by the big red bar that you can drag.
+Next, we chose some other number, represented by the big pink bar that you can drag.

-For each number in our bunch (each tick mark), we could draw a line from the number to the other number we chose (the red bar).
+For each number in our bunch (each tick mark), we could draw a line from the number to the other number we chose (the pink bar).
 Then we could draw a square for each of these numbers with a side as long as the this line.
 (These squares are represented by the squares in the plot thingy.)
 We could add up the areas of all of these squares.
 People call that the **sum of squared error** or the